Creating Clear and Consistent Dimensions for Floor Plans: Best Practices and Techniques

 Learn More

-And then these offsets here, going back.
-And so this is something we could, we could take pretty far, we could do a lot of dimensions, or we can do a little bit.
-And this is a topic that we're going to explore a little bit further in one of our later classes and get into more of the techniques of dimensioning.
+And then these offsets here go back.
+This is something we could take pretty far—we could do a lot of dimensions, or we can do a little bit.
+This is a topic that we're going to explore a little bit further in one of our later classes and get into more of the techniques of dimensioning.

 But some of the things that are important to note when you're doing that is that dimensions are either in a string, like we have here, or they can be an individual element, like we have on this one.
-This goes both ways, a individual dimension can be modified from a single string like this into a multi-segment dimension like this guy here, simply by selecting it, choosing edit witness lines, and adding the points that I want to add to it.
+This goes both ways: an individual dimension can be modified from a single string like this into a multi-segment dimension like this guy here, simply by selecting it, choosing Edit Witness Lines, and adding the points that I want to add to it.
 And this goes both ways.

-I can remove points by removing these areas, and even adjusting the original one by using that edit witness lines tool.
-And so to add some dimensions to the plan like I've done here is a good idea, and it's something that helps communicate our design a little bit better.
+I can remove points by removing these areas and even adjusting the original one by using that Edit Witness Lines tool.
+And adding some dimensions to the plan like I've done here is a good idea, and it's something that helps communicate our design a little bit better.
 And if we wanted to, we can take a look at what we have on level two, and you can see that we don't have any of the gridline dimensions on here.

-And so what I can do is I can grab the gridline dimension strings from level one, and I can actually copy those to the clipboard, and then I can go to my level two plan, and I can paste those from the modify tab, paste the line to current view.
+And so what I can do is grab the gridline dimension strings from level one, copy those to the clipboard, and then go to my level two plan.
+From the Modify tab, choose Paste Aligned to Current View.
 I can paste those into the view, and that works as long as you have a reference point for those dimensions to hit.
-And since the grids are the same from level one to level two, we're able to accomplish that.
+Since the grids are the same from level one to level two, we're able to accomplish that.

-And so I can go in and like say this one's way outside, I can move that to a different location so it's a little bit more clear, and make those kinds of adjustments.
-So like here, this is another one.
-It's kind of bumping into the grid there.
+So I can go in and, like, say, if this one's far outside, I can move it to a different location so it's a little clearer, and make those kinds of adjustments.
+For example, here, this is another one that's bumping into the grid there.

 And so that allows us to clean up our floor plans a little bit more than they were previously.